 We should leave the past behind and welcome new moments.
 We should have an internal vacuum cleaner that keeps sucking out the dust from the past, so our spiritual house is spotless for God to enter in the new present moment that comes.

 Similarly, we need to do spring cleaning of thoughts of the future.
 We clutter our house with imaginations of the future.
 We live in fear and apprehension of what will happen.
 We are so busy thinking of what we want to happen in the future or fear of what may happen.
-If we would turn off these thoughts of what might happen moments from now, days from now, and weeks from now, and wake up to, then we will stop worrying about the future and live in the current moment.
+If we would turn off these thoughts of what might happen moments from now, days from now, and weeks from now, then we will stop worrying about the future and live in the current moment.

 The True Measure

 The true measure of whether we have cleaned our house sufficiently is to see where our attention is.
 If we have done our job well, our thoughts will be stilled.
 We will be free of thoughts about the past or future.
 We will be free of anger and ego.
-When we sit to meditate, we will be able to focus within easily, and will be like empty cups waiting to be filled with divine love.
+When we sit to meditate, we will be able to focus within easily and will be like empty cups waiting to be filled with divine love.
 Our internal being will be filled with love, and it will flow like energy waves through us.
 This love results in spiritual upliftment.
 It will cause a stirring within us.
 We will start feeling love for everyone and everything.
 This is the true measure of whether our house is clean.

 This spring, let us take on the challenge of spiritual spring cleaning, so we can declutter our hearts and minds, and let the fresh air of God’s love in to nourish our soul.
 As we do so, we will not only be helping ourselves, but also become an example for all around us.
 It is an activity which will help us all year round and for all times to come.